-The global imperative for carbon neutrality and the accelerating demand for secondary batteries, particularly in the electric vehicle (EV) sector, have intensified for transformative recycling strategies.
-My focus has been on a novel hydrogen plasma reduction method, capable of swiftly recovering valuable metals from spent battery cathodes within one minute.
-Demonstrating its versatility, alloys such as Invar, high entropy alloys, and TiAl were successfully designed in a streamlined process.
-This research highlights a simple, rapid, and environmentally friendly pathway for directly upcycling battery waste into high-performance alloys.
+The increasing global emphasis on carbon neutrality, along with the rapid growth in demand for secondary batteries driven by the electric vehicle sector, has highlighted the necessity for more effective and sustainable recycling technologies.
+My research has focused on the development of a hydrogen plasma reduction approach that enables the rapid recovery of valuable metals from spent battery cathode materials within one minute.
+To evaluate the general applicability of this method, various alloys including Invar, high entropy alloys, and TiAl were successfully synthesized through a streamlined process.
+This work demonstrates a practical and environmentally responsible pathway for the direct upcycling of battery waste into high performance alloy materials.

 In preparation.